 The Australian Music Centre supports a wide range of composition in sound, be it in real-time or by means of prolonged elaboration and definition including:

 - Multimedia, web and film sound and music

 - Related genres and techniques

 Please note that the AMC can not presently support popular and rock music, especially of commercial importance, and folk and traditional musics.

 The Australian Music Centre offers representation in the following categories:

 - Pedagogical artists, for those with work recognised as having widespread utility in pedagogy

 - Affiliated artists including heritage and other works (currently offered by invitation of the Board only).

-Representation applications may be lodged with the AMC at any time.
-Assessment of applications will take normally place twice each year.
+Applications for artist representation may be lodged at any time.
+Assessment of applications will normally take place twice each year.

-Applicants must fulfill the eligibility requirements and procedures outlined in the AMC's Representation Policy.
-Application forms are available from the AMC.
+Applicants must fulfill the eligibility requirements and procedures outlined in the AMC Artist Representation Policy.